xiaoxi-s/transformer/README.md

 4. This dataset is more difficult to learn.
     1. The token type is twice large as that in Andrej's dataset.
 Combined with smaller embedding space, the performance is worse.
 (This dataset is coarse in that the start of play usually contains some titles and some other play metadata.
 So those extra tokens from metadata together with the sparse token from the 10% of the whole dataset make the task more difficult.)
     2. This dataset has more formats.
 For example, each line of a character starts with five spaces.
 The model needs to learn the format as well.
+    3. The dataset used for training (10% of the whole dataset) has roughly the same size as Andrej's dataset.

 ## Improve the input